-- The request is a Comprehensive Plan text amendment to address minimum flexibility in calculations of one dwelling unit per five acres (1 du/5 ac) by counting to the centerline of collector roads in the calculation of density for A/RR and RS properties located outside the Green Swamp Area of Critical State of Concern; related to LDCT-2023-5. - This amendment only applies to properties located outside the Green Swamp Area of Critical State Concern (ACSC). - LDC Chapter 2, Section 205, Table 2.2 and LDC Chapter 2, Section 208.A provides specific density and dimensional regulations for standard districts.
+- The request is a Land Development Code (LDC) text amendment to Chapter 2, Section 205, Footnotes for Table 2.2 and Chapter 2, Section 208.A to create flexibility in the calculation of density in rural and suburban development areas pertaining to minimum lot size calculations; related to LDCPAL-2023-3. - This amendment only applies to properties located outside the Green Swamp Area of Critical State Concern (ACSC). - LDC Chapter 2, Section 205, Table 2.2 and LDC Chapter 2, Section 208.A provides specific density and dimensional regulations for standard districts.
 These section in its entirety along with the recommended changes are listed in the attached ordinance. - Policy 2.119-A3 subsection F, Density Computations states: - "Polk County shall use gross densities when determining residential densities.
 Gross density is determined by dividing the total number of dwelling units on the site by the total area of the residential site, exclusive of water bodies.
 The area for computing gross density shall include all public and institutional land uses (e.g. internal streets, sewer plants, schools, parks, etc.) located within the site, as well as one-half of the right-of-way area for perimeter "local" streets, and one-fourth of the right-of-way area for perimeter local street intersections, for those areas not already owned by the public." - Policy 2.120-A4 subsection A, Development Criteria states development within designated RS areas shall be limited to "residential development containing single-family dwelling units, duplex units, and family-care homes, at a density of up to, and including, one dwelling unit per five acres (1 DU/5 AC)." - Section 2-1.81 (Non-Conforming Use Provisions) of Ordinance No. 70-3 states: - "Within various districts established under this Development Regulation, there now exists certain lots and parcels of land; certain structures and types of structures; and, certain established uses of land and structures which would not, hereunder, be permitted to be established.
-It is the intent of the Development Regulation to provide for the continuation of such non-conforming situations."
+It is the intent of the Development Regulation to provide for the continuation of such non-conforming situations." - On February 15, 1983, the Board of County Commissioners adopted a new Zoning Ordinance and repealed Ordinance 70-03.

-- On February 15, 1983, the Board of County Commissioners adopted a new Zoning Ordinance and repealed Ordinance 70-03. - Policy 2.121-A2 subsection A, Agriculture/Residential Rural Development Criteria states residential density equates to one dwelling unit per five acres (1 DU/5 AC). - Chapter 7, Section 705.E right of way dedication is needed on substandard road at a width of 40 feet from the centerline of two (2) lane collector roads constructed with a Rural Section (no curb) and 30 feet from the centerline of two (2) lane collector roads constructed with a Village Section (depressed curb) and an Urban Section (curb and gutter). - Planning staff has reviewed the land development requirements of 11 central Florida counties that bear commonalities with Polk and the two largest municipalities in the County.
+- Policy 2.121-A2 subsection A, Agriculture/Residential Rural Development Criteria states residential density equates to one dwelling unit per five acres (1 DU/5 AC). - Chapter 7, Section 705.E right of way dedication is needed on substandard road at a width of 40 feet from the centerline of two (2) lane collector roads constructed with a Rural Section (no curb) and 30 feet from the centerline of two (2) lane collector roads constructed with a Village Section (depressed curb) and an Urban Section (curb and gutter). - Planning staff has reviewed the land development requirements of 11 central Florida counties that bear commonalities with Polk and the two largest municipalities in the County.
 See Table 1 for details.

 Development Review Committee Recommendation: Based on the information provided and the analysis conducted within this staff report, the Development Review Committee finds that the proposed text change request is CONSISTENT with the Polk County Land Development Code and the Polk County Comprehensive Plan.
-Therefore, Staff recommends APPROVAL of LDCPAL-2023-3.
+Therefore, Staff recommends APPROVAL of LDCT-2023-5.